Strategyzer event attendee presents a business model

 Explore vs Exploit

 In this interactive live session with Alex Osterwalder and Tendayi Viki, the spotlight was on the advantages small and mid-sized enterprises (SMEs) have in fostering innovation.
-However, there is often a problem – some common misconceptions often block them.
-Explore how Alex and Tendayi dispelled three common myths about innovation.
+However, there is often a problem – common misconceptions that get in the way.
+Learn how Alex and Tendayi dispelled three common myths about innovation.

-Myth 1: Growth and innovation needs a lot of investment to be done right
+Myth 1: SMEs need a lot of investment for growth and innovation to be done right

 Alex Osterwalder used Quibi as an example where substantial investment did not result in success.

-The mistake?
 They didn't distinguish between ‘Explore and Exploit’.
-In innovation you can't pick the winners.
-What you do is you create the conditions for winners to emerge.
+There are no ‘winners’ in innovation.
+What you do is create the conditions for winners to emerge.

 Myth 2: Growth and innovation requires R&D or technology

-Tendayi Viki challenged this prevailing belief.
-He presented research findings that revealed a consistent zero correlation between R&D investment and returns over nearly two decades.
+Tendayi Viki challenged this prevailing belief in driving innovation.
+He presented research findings that revealed a consistent zero correlation between R&D investment and returns over nearly two decades (PWC’s Innovation 1000 reports).

 Our formula for successful innovation